City of Neenah

-The city received a $700,000 brownfield grant from WEDC and more than $500,000 in assessment and reuse grants from the Wisconsin Department of Natural Resources (WDNR) for the project.
+The city received a $700,000 Brownfield Grant from the Wisconsin Economic Development Corporation and more than $500,000 in assessment and reuse grants from the Wisconsin Department of Natural Resources (WDNR) for the project.
 Today, 382 Plexus jobs are located in downtown Neenah, and 75 employees are slated for a soon-to-open medical clinic.
 Together, these two new buildings are assessed at more than $23 million, and Plexus is looking to further expand by 2015.
-The project won the WDNR’s annual natural resources award in 2011 and Brownfield Renewal’s economic impact award in 2012.
-The U.S. Environmental Protection Agency has also awarded Neenah two additional grants of $400,000 for community-wide hazardous substance assessments, which will allow it to transform other brownfield sites.
+The project won the WDNR’s annual natural resources award in 2011 and the Brownfield Renewal economic impact award in 2012.
+The U.S. Environmental Protection Agency has awarded Neenah two additional grants of $400,000 for community-wide hazardous substance assessments, which will allow it to transform other brownfield sites.

 (November 2012)View more community success stories